 Nonprofit organizations face many barriers as they work to move forward the causes that they represent.
 Often, budgets are tight and the allowance for technology assistance is unobtainable.
 This problem is what led to the launch of dsmhack with our signature event: the Des Moines Charity Hack, an annual event that brings together technical resources with the nonprofits that make our community great.

-The Des Moines Charity Hack has taken place for three consecutive years and helped over 30 nonprofit organizations.
+The Des Moines Charity Hack has taken place for five consecutive years and helped over 50 nonprofit organizations.